19hours/sg-statutes/Acts/Economic Development Board Act.md

 (d) to any other person as it thinks fit,

-any of the functions or powers of the Board under this Act or any other written law, except the power of delegation conferred by this section and the power to make subsidiary legislation under this Act or such other written law.
+any of the functions or powers of the Board under this Act or any other written law.

 [11/2008]

+[Act 5 of 2018 wef 01/04/2018]

 (3) Any function or power delegated under subsection (2) to any person or committee may be performed or exercised by that person or committee in the name and on behalf of the Board.

 [11/2008]

-(4) No delegation under this section shall prevent the exercise or performance of any function or power by the Board.

-[11/2008]
+(4) [Deleted by Act 5 of 2018 wef 01/04/2018]

 13\.
 [Repealed by Act 11 of 2008]